pedro-mendonca/GP-Convert-PT-AO90/README.md

 * Delete `current` variant translation if a new root translation (same `original_id`) is added and doesn't need conversion.
 * Highlight the differences in the automatically converted texts.
 * Read-only mode: Use the filter `gp_convert_pt_ao90_edit` to disable editing, approval and importing translations in the `pt-ao90` variant.
+* Optionally you can always save the translations to the Variant, this overrides the fallback to the root Locale.
+Return `true` in the new filter `gp_convert_pt_ao90_always_create_variant_translation`.

 ## Requirements